Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 This heuristic can help you estimate how much you can downscale your database instance and when you would cross the 60% CPU Utilization limit more than a couple of minutes a day.
 Changing the instance class will always lead to some downtime so schedule it properly.
 ### Real life use case
-Initially a general purpose instance (db.m6g) of size `2xlarge` was chosen for the relational database.
+Initially a general purpose instance (`db.m6g`) of size `2xlarge` was chosen for the relational database.
-Since the database is primarily used during extended business hours, the instance class burstable performance (db.t4g) seems the most appropriate choice.
+Since the database is primarily used during extended business hours, the instance class burstable performance (`db.t4g`) seems the most appropriate choice.
 #### Analyzing the metrics
 ##### CPU Utilization analysis
 A db.m6g.2xlarge instance has 8 VCPUs.
 As you can see on the graph, on the 21st of March, the maximum of the CPU Utilization within a 5-minute period, crosses 30% more than a couple of times.
 As mentioned before, reducing the VCPUs by a factor of 2, roughly increases the CPUUtilization percentage by a factor of 2.
-Scaling down vertically to 4 VCPUs is the limit since the maximum of CPU Utilization will cross the 50% barrier more than a couple of minutes a day. db.t4g.xlarge has 4VCPUs, so do not go smaller than db.t4g.xlarge.
+Scaling down vertically to 4 VCPUs is the limit since the maximum of CPU Utilization will cross the 50% barrier more than a couple of minutes a day. db.t4g.xlarge has 4 VCPUs, so do not go smaller than `db.t4g.xlarge`.

 ![MySQL RDS CPU Utilization](/MySQL_RDS_Instance_CPUUtilization_Before.png)
 ##### Freeable Memory analysis
 A `db.m6g.2xlarge` instance has `32GB` of memory.
 As you can see on the graph, on the 21st of March there is `25GB` of `Freeable Memory` so approximately `7GB` is used.
-Therefor it is possible to estimate that `8GB` of RAM is sufficient. db.t4g.large has 8GB of RAM, so do not go smaller than db.t4g.large.
+Therefor it is possible to estimate that `8GB` of RAM is sufficient.
+`db.t4g.large` has 8GB of RAM, so do not go smaller than `db.t4g.large`.
 ![MySQL RDS CPU Utilization](/MySQL_RDS_Instance_FreeableMemory_Before.png)

 #### Conclusions